 The interpretation of what is minor is not necessarily based on the extent to which the zoning by-law is varied.
 Rather it is based on whether the impact of the variance can be considered minor.
 In review of the proposed minor variance, staff have reviewed whether to consider the variance minor based on the location, the context of development on the lands, and the existing characteristics of the neighbourhood.
-The proposed increase in size of 75 square metres, appears large, however is spread across two buildings.
-Additionally the proposed increase would not necessitate the requirement of additional variances based on the large nature of the lot.
-It is not anticipated to have any negative impacts on surrounding land.
+The proposed increase in size of 24.5 square metres is not anticipated to have any negative impacts on surrounding land.
+Also the requested increase would not necessitate any additional variances such as setbacks.
 Therefore, the impact of the proposal can be considered minor in that it would be in keeping with the existing character of the area.